spacetelescope/acstools/doc/source/index.rst

 .. note::

-    The information here reflect the *latest* software info and might not be in-sync with the
+    The information here reflects the *latest* software and might not be in-sync with the
     `ACS Data Handbook <https://hst-docs.stsci.edu/acsdhb>`_.